gvwilson/sensibleadventures/coriandel/coriandel.md

 piece of meat hot off a spit.

 The Karabandi set his lantern down beside us.
-My mother's-side cousin's whole body spasmed as the bonescuttle's poison worked its way into his bones.
+My mother's-side cousin's whole body spasmed as the *iyemnelili*'s poison worked its way into his bones.
 He made a little sound in his throat.

 The Karabandi tapped my shoulder.
 I didn't look up.
 He tapped me again, just as